sreekarjella/Dagger/README.md

 # Dagger
-A mobile based web app for downloading free movies.
+A mobile based web app for downloading movies for free.

 **Project based on Ionic framework 5**